antfie/FoxBot/README.md

 # Introducing FoxBot

 If a fox was a robot it would be fantastic.
 This is your very own personal robot, because you are fantastic.
-FoxBot is your AI-free* personal assistant, diligently doing your chores in the background and letting you know about things important to you. *AI has been used to build the robot, but is not used at runtime.
+FoxBot is your AI-free[^1] personal assistant, diligently doing your chores in the background and letting you know about things important to you.

+[^1]: AI has been used to help build the robot, but there is no AI usage at runtime.

 ## What Can It Do?